yicizhong98/yicizhong98.github.io/_pages/teaching.md

 - Inception
 - Darkest Hour
 - Dunkirk
+- Hacksaw Ridge
 - The Imitation Game
+- The Boy in the Striped Pajamas
 - Titanic
 - Harry Potter
 - X-Men: Days of Future Past